-TEXT-DATA PIC X(n) Contains the data to translate to upper- or lower-case.
-TEXT-LEN USAGE UNSIGNED-INT, or a numeric literal Contains the number of characters to translate.
+TEXT-DATA PIC X(n)

+Contains the data to translate to upper- or lower-case.

 C\$TOUPPER translates the first TEXT-LEN characters in TEXT-DATA to upper-case.
 C\$TOLOWER translates them to lower-case.
 No size checking is done on TEXT-DATA, so you must ensure that TEXT-LEN has a valid value.
 VALUE must be included in the calling statement.
 If it is omitted, the program will very likely encounter memory errors.
 These routines only translate characters with a numeric value of 0-128.
 Anything above that (such as é, with a value of 130) must be mapped to its associated upper- or lower-case character using the configuration variable UPPER-LOWER-MAP.